William Blake

 Till all from life I was obliterated and erased. - from Visions of the Daughters of Albion

-Re: William Blake
+William Blake Blake

 I was always a bit of a Larkin fan myself one poem of his has stuck with me through the years;